-High Honors: All A's and one B are the minimal standard.

-(A B- is acceptable)

-Honors: A's and B's in all subjects (A B- is acceptable).
+High Honors: All A 's and one B are the minimal standard.
+(A B - is acceptable) Honors: A 's and B 's in all subjects (A B - is acceptable).

-Merit: All A's and B's with a maximum of one C.

-(No grade lower than a C)
+Merit: All A 's and B 's with a maximum of one C. (No grade lower than a C)

-Progress Reports and Report Cards
+Progress Reports and Report Cards (Grades 8-12)

-Midway through each term progress reports are issued electronically for students and parents regarding students' academic growth and progress.
+Midway through each term progress reports are issued electronically for students and parents/guardians regarding students' academic growth and progress.
 Parents/guardians may check the academic progress of their student via the Family Portal available on the Aspen X2 Student Information System.

-Report cards are issued electronically four times a year, at the end of each quarter.
+Report cards are issued electronically four times a year, at the end of each quarter for all students.
 Each subject teacher will give a grade for achievement; in addition, the teacher may include one or two comments on effort, conduct, or attitude.